 What Are We Doing Wrong?

-It might seem like all the challenges with Software Development hiring are unique and each require a unique solution, but I would argue that they all stem from one fundamental misconception: Software Developers must be hired based on hard skills.
+It might seem like the challenges with hiring software developers are unique and each requires a unique solution, but I would argue that they all stem from one fundamental misconception: Software Developers must be hired based on hard skills.

 Skills Are King?

-Every Hiring Manager of a Software Development team I’ve ever seen has been really focused on finding people with the right skills: programming languages, frameworks, environments, etc. Here is the top 10 Software Development required skills compiled by ZipRecruiter based 9,000,000 job postings.
+Every Hiring Manager of a software development team I’ve ever seen has been really focused on finding people with the right skills: programming languages, frameworks, environments, etc. Here are the top 10 Software Development required skills compiled by ZipRecruiter based 9,000,000 job postings.
 Today’s software development landscape offers a huge variety of tools.
 As a result, the likelihood of finding a person with the exact skill set that fits your specific needs is fairly low.

 Skills are learnable and perishable.
 One coding language is easily replaced for another, and the software developers who are good, will pick up a new language without any trouble.
 Lastly, skills are linked to job experience but not to job performance.

-Here is what a typical Software Developer hiring process looks like today:
+Here is what a typical hiring process for a Software Developer looks like today:

 The R-sq number in each level of the hiring funnel is the predictive validity this method has on its own of workplace success.